eskiimo/Collections/README.md

-# Getting Started with Create React App
+# Collection of React reusable components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## styled with Tailwind css framework

-## Available Scripts
+### In the project directory, you will find list of components ready to use

-In the project directory, you will find list of components ready to use cd to /src/components/
+### cd to /src/components/

 ### to test every component before use uncomment it in app.js